Meet our Energy Trailblazer: Afaf Azzouz

 But now that she’s back on the job, Azzouz is waking up every day confident that she’s helping people using green building and energy efficiency strategies.
 Usually, clients see the pragmatism behind these tactics.
 Some appreciate that energy efficiency can help reduce human impact on the environment.
 Others just like it because it saves them money.
 Either way, it’s a rewarding path, she said.

 “Not only is this a responsible decision but also it’s an economically and financially viable decision,” she said.

 Afaf’s Career Journey

 Afaf obtained a Master of Science (Environmental Design and Engineering) from the University College of London.

-	Afaf obtained a BEMP (ASHRAE) certification.
+Afaf obtained a BEMP (ASHRAE) and LEED certification.

 Advice on entering the energy efficiency sector